Bookrage001/osc/README.md

   ```
 $ npm start [ -- options]

-# A double hypen ("--") is used here to tell npm that the following options are to be given to the app.
+# A double hyphen ("--") is used here to tell npm that the following options are to be given to the app.
 ```

 **Command line switches**